 Of course it’s also possible that both types can exhibit some behaviours of the other and this seems to have been prevalent with the Ancient Stoics.
 For example, Marcus Aurelius spent his mornings journaling, deep in private introspection but in his various Roman roles, including Emperor and Consul, he would have been constantly interacting with, and leading, lots of people.

 In this way the Stoics were able to naturally thrive as either introverts or extroverts but could also consider when it was appropriate to adopt traits from the other type.
-This may be something we can learn from and apply today.
+This is something we can learn from and apply today.

 For someone apprehensive about getting too far outside their comfort zone however, there may be some strange solace in research that suggests we can only push so far beyond the way we were born.
-In her book Quiet, Susan Cain does a great job of detailing this.
-In summarising research by Dr. Carl Schwartz –
+In her book Quiet, Susan Cain does a great job of detailing this by summarising research by Dr. Carl Schwartz:

 “Free will can take us far, suggests Dr. Schwartz’s research, but it cannot carry us infinitely beyond our genetic limits.
 Bill Gates is never going to be Bill Clinton, no matter how he polishes his social skills, and Bill Clinton can never be Bill Gates, no matter how much time he spends alone with a computer.
 We might call this the “rubber band theory” of personality.
 We are like rubber bands at rest.
 We are elastic and can stretch ourselves, but only so much.”

 If we follow this theory, we have the freedom to pick and choose which skills we’d like to improve without stretching so far that it becomes distressingly uncomfortable.
 (Like an introvert forcing themselves to attend lots of social events or an extrovert spending long periods of time alone.)

 Using the rubber band analogy, a case could be made that Marcus Aurelius default setting was that of an introvert.
 Regardless of the circumstances, he was always able to return to himself: